tadaspaplauskas/daily-workout/README.md

 ## Contributing

 Suggestions for new exercises are welcomed, please submit a PR or open an issue if you don't know how.

+## License

+This package is released under the MIT License.
+See LICENSE for details.